EUFAR/egads-gui/doc/source/tutorial.rst

 How to plot a variable ?
 ************************

-By integrating the Python module Matplotlib, the EGADS GUI gives the user a great tool to plot data and save the result in a graphic file.
-Actually only time series can be plotted.
-Gridded data should be integrated quickly.
+By integrating the Python modules Matplotlib and Cartopy, the EGADS GUI gives the user a great tool to plot data and save the result in a graphic file.
+Times series and gridded data, georeferenced or not, are handled by the plot window.
+Actually, there is a limitation with gridded data.
+Due to an early version of Cartopy, the modification of ticks and labels is only possible for PlateCarree and Mercator projection, until a new version of Cartopy is released.

 * To access the plot module, select first the ``Variables`` tab.